Primary Ovarian Insufficiency (POI)

 If you are having any side effects from the HRT, it’s important to tell your health care provider.
 There are many different types of HRT.
 Your health care provider can work with you to find the one that’s best for you.

-Fertility: When a woman’s ovaries are not making hormones, her chances of ovulating or producing eggs every month are very low.
+Fertility: When a person’s ovaries are not making hormones, their chances of ovulating or producing eggs every month are very low.
 A gynecologist or a reproductive endocrinologist specializing in fertility can help navigate the potential family building options and assess the chance of biological children.

 What kinds of fertility treatment options are available for women with POI?